imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 <a name="getAllInboundMessages"></a>
 # **getAllInboundMessages**
-> GetAllInboundMessagesResponse getAllInboundMessages(page, limit, orderBy, direction)
+> GetAllInboundMessagesPaginatedResponse getAllInboundMessages(page, limit, orderBy, direction)

 Get all inbox messages.